gilatem3/RecommendationSystemFinal/README.md

     * Change bucket policy to allow access, and then set as serverless host.

 **Phase 3**
+* Merged DMA data to the Events data by modifying and adding code to the PySpark script / job from phase 1.
+* Ran the glue crawler to get the new table containing the combined data

 **Phase 4**
 * Merged data of “DMA-zip” with data of “Events.jason” based on the zip-code.
 Filling missing values with "Unknown".
 There are some duplicates in the event name so I drop duplicates across the event name and state except for the first occurrence